fbpx

 SAVE ON BAGGAGE FEES

 Take advantage of traveling with small kids.
-You can add stuff like clothing, diapers, and wipes to your car seat bag or stroller bag, which fly for free.
-And consolidate your checked luggage whenever possible.
+You can add clothing, diapers, and wipes to your car seat bag or stroller bag, which fly for free.
+Consolidate your checked luggage whenever possible.

 I use these packing cubes to fit all the clothing for myself and my two kids into one suitcase.